greenwashing

 First, all the class-action members outside of Missouri were dismissed.
 Lizama was planning to join with other H&M shoppers in California and around the country in a class-action suit.
 Alone, each person’s damages would have been small; to a class of everyone who had purchased Conscious Choice products, the company might owe a lot of money.
 The court did not have personal jurisdiction between class members and the defendant.
 Lizama was suing under Missouri law, which would not work for anyone outside of Missouri.

 The court then dismissed the rest for failure to state a claim.
-Here the court assumed that all the facts that Lizama, the plaintiff, stated were true.
+Here, the court assumed that all the facts that Lizama, the plaintiff, stated were true.
 They then held those facts up to the law to see if there was a chance that H&M, the defendant, would be found guilty.
 They found no chance and dismissed the lawsuit.
 Here’s what the decision says about greenwashing.

 Consumer Ideas of Sustainability Versus Company Ideas

 Lizama believed the sweater was “more sustainable and environmentally friendly.”
 He saw this as claiming to be sustainable and environmentally friendly.
-H&M saw, and the court agreed, that the actual claim was to be more sustainable and environmentally friendly than the chain’s other sweaters, which it was.
+H&M saw, and the court agreed, that the actual claim was to bemoresustainable and environmentally friendly than the chain’sother sweaters, which it was.

 At their core, there are often differences between consumer expectations and company claims.
 A soda brand may claim “now with more organic sugar” when they increase the organic sugar in their products by 3%.
 A consumer may think that 3% is too little to make a difference.
-A manufacturer may look at the hundreds of thousands of drinks made and see a large total purchase of organic sugar and think otherwise.
+A manufacturer may look at the hundreds of thousands of drinks made and see a sizeable total purchase of organic sugar and think otherwise.

 In the Lizama case, the customer thought that using some recycled fibers in the sweater was less environmentally friendly and sustainable than using those same fibers to recycle as plastic bottles.
-As bottles, they can recycle almost indefinitely.
+As bottles, they can be recycled almost indefinitely.
 As a sweater, they are likely thrown away when done.
 Therefore, the sweater wasn’t “more sustainable” than bottles.

 Exact Claims Made